rill-js/rill/docs/api/index.md

 ```

 ## app.stack()

   Returns the current middleware stack for the application as an array.

 ## app.setup(function...)

-  Simple syntactic sugar for middleware that wish to modify the current
+  Simple syntactic sugar for middleware that wish do more than just add to the stack.
-  application.
+  This is useful for modifying/extending Rill and for other complex plugins.

 ```js
 app.setup((myapp)=> {